-- 2. Resource room with learning support teacher with one-on-one or small group support.
+- Resource room with learning support coordinator with one-on-one or small group support.

 Determining the level of accommodations

-The pyscho-educational assessment is reviewed thoroughly by the IEP coordinator in order to determine which of the following level of support the student meets.
-The Ministry of Education sets the parameters for the different levels of support.
-Based on these parameters, students are assigned to the following four levels.
+The psycho-educational assessment is reviewed thoroughly by the IEP coordinator in order to determine which of the following levels of support the student meets.
+The Ministry of Education set’s the parameters for the different levels of support.
+Based on these parameters, students are assigned to one of the following four levels.

 Level 1 – The psycho-educational assessment and physical disability reveals that the student has significant areas of weakness or deficits that require addressing beyond the differentiated instruction that already occurs in the classroom.
 Level 1 usually requires a full-time EA with special qualifications.